jrasmusson/ios-starter-kit/howtos/howto-charles.md

 Enter local IP address

  - Settings > Wifi > (i) information > HTTP Proxy > Manual
+ - server / port (8888)

+ * Note: Your device must be on the same network as your computer!!!

 Install Charles Proxy Certificate on Phone by browsing to